gbaeke/build_summarizer/README.md

 ## Requirements

 Create a Python virtual environment and install the requirements.
-Some requirements might require addition dependencies to be installed on your system.
+Some requirements might require additional dependencies to be installed on your system.

 ```bash
 python3 -m venv venv